Mono-94/mono_garage/README.md

 - Keys work as items or through the database-> (50%).
 - Mark vehicle on the map if it's outside.
 - Send the vehicle to the impound if it's outside.
-- Fake license plate/FakePlate system, an item that sets a fake license plate with a timer to a owned vehicle.
-(You can store the vehicle with the fake license plate.)
+- FakePlate system, an item that sets a fake  plate with a timer to a owned vehicle.
+(You can store the vehicle with the fakeplate.)
 - Target to send vehicles to the impound.